Mazda Motor (OTCMKTS:MZDAY) Releases FY 2022 Earnings Guidance

-A number of brokerages recently commented on MZDAY.
-The Goldman Sachs Group raised shares of Mazda Motor from a sell rating to a neutral rating in a research note on Monday, November 22nd.
-Credit Suisse Group raised Mazda Motor from an underperform rating to a neutral rating in a research report on Tuesday, August 17th.
-Finally, Zacks Investment Research raised Mazda Motor from a sell rating to a hold rating in a research report on Wednesday, October 20th.
+MZDAY has been the topic of several recent analyst reports.
+Zacks Investment Research upgraded Mazda Motor from a sell rating to a hold rating in a report on Wednesday, October 20th.
+The Goldman Sachs Group raised Mazda Motor from a sell rating to a neutral rating in a research report on Monday, November 22nd.
+Finally, Credit Suisse Group raised Mazda Motor from an underperform rating to a neutral rating in a research report on Tuesday, August 17th.

 Mazda Motor Corp. engages in the manufacture and sale of passenger cars and commercial vehicles in Japan, North America, Europe, China, and internationally.
 Its products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, automatic and manual transmissions for vehicles, trucks, various engines, transmission parts, machine tools, and materials for casting.